Out of pandemic crisis, what could a new New Deal look like?

 “This is not one of those things where if you send checks you can jump-start the economy,” said Douglas Holtz-Eakin, a former Congressional Budget Office director and economic adviser to Republicans.

-Price Fishback, an economist at the University of Arizona known for his work studying the Depression era, proposes another, more abstract notion as a key to fashioning a New Deal for the 21st century: humility.
+Price Fishback, an economist at the University of Arizona known for his work studying the Depression era, proposes another, more abstract notion as a key to fashioning another New Deal: humility.

-Even New Deal programs that improved lives did not insulate the American people.
-There was stagflation in the 1970s.
-Untamed financial markets fueled a housing bubble during the 2000s.
-And at the end of 2019, no major economist forecasting this year envisioned that a pandemic would throw the world into turmoil.
+New Deal programs that improved lives did not protect against later downturns.
+At the end of 2019, no major economist forecasting this year envisioned that a pandemic would throw the world into turmoil.

-The United States would be stronger with improved internet connectivity, more housing, government programs that can cushion a downturn and a health care system that can handle crises and emergencies.
-Life would be better.
-But the nation would be far from impervious.

 So stay humble, Fishback urges.